tiop4tinhas/Jellyfin-Starr-Apps-Media-Server-for-Docker/README.md

-# Jellyfin/Starr Apps Media Server Stack for Docker
+# Jellyfin/Starr Apps Media Server for Docker

 A beginner-friendly ready-to-use template for setting up an automated media management and streaming solution for your home.